slevithan/regex/README.md

   [![bundle][bundle-src]][bundle-href]
 </div>

-`regex` is a template tag that extends JavaScript regular expressions with key features from other leading regex libraries that make regexes more powerful and dramatically more readable.
+Regex+ (aka `regex`, based on its package and tag name) is a template tag that extends JavaScript regular expressions with key features from other leading regex libraries that make regexes more powerful and dramatically more readable.
 It returns native `RegExp` instances that run with native performance, and can exceed the performance of regex literals you'd write yourself.
-It's also lightweight, has no dependencies, supports all ES2025 regex features, has built-in TypeScript declarations, and can be used as a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex) to avoid any runtime dependencies or user runtime cost.
+It's also lightweight, has no dependencies, supports all ES2025 regex features, has built-in types, and can be used as a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex) to avoid any runtime dependencies or user runtime cost.

 Highlights include support for free spacing and comments, atomic groups via `(?>…)` and possessive quantifiers (e.g. `++`) that can help you avoid [ReDoS](https://en.wikipedia.org/wiki/ReDoS), subroutines via `\g<name>` and subroutine definition groups via `(?(DEFINE)…)` that enable powerful subpattern composition, and context-aware interpolation of regexes, escaped strings, and partial patterns.